About Randall Garnick,

 - training for my next long distance race

-- planning my next photography adventure - Pacific Northwest (and more) 2019 :)
+- planning my next photography adventure - Pacific Northwest in 2019 (a 4,000 mile road trip starting in Seattle)

 - drinking an excessive amount of coffee